 Where's My Serial Number?
 It is embossed or stamped on the frame, usually on the underside of the bottom bracket (or on the downtube near the bottom bracket).
 If you have a composite frame, it may be stamped on a metal frame component, such as the rear drop-out.

 What If I Can't Find My Serial Number?
 The paperwork (receipt, owner's manual) that came with your bike should include the serial number.
-If you can't find it on the bike (or can't read it clearly), take home the registration form, complete it, and FAX or mail it to the address on the bottom.

 For added protection, write your name, address, phone number, and e-mail address on a 3 x 5 card.
 Put the card in a clear plastic bag, roll it up, and insert it into your seat tube.
 Police will look there.